VictoriaShelest/After-Effects-Scripts/HexToRGBAConverter/README.md

 **How to Use:**

 **1. Download the HexToRGBAConverter.jsx file.**

 You can save it to the default After Effects Scripts folder if you wish:
 - Windows: C:\Program Files\Adobe\Adobe After Effects <version>\Scripts\
 - Mac: /Applications/Adobe After Effects <version>/Scripts/

 **2. Use the Script**

+2.1.
+Fastest way - just to grab an array.
+- Create a text layer and name it “hexValue”.
+- Paste your Hex color (with or without the # symbol) to this text layer.
+- Run the HexToRGBAConverter.jsx script from the File > Scripts > Run Script File menu.
+- A prompt window will appear with the RGBA array in a copyable field.
+- To run the script again to copy another value, press Ctrl+Alt+Shift+D.
+-
+2.2.
+With an AE file as a visual interface.
 - Open the provided HexToRGBAConverter.aep file or import it into your working file in After Effects.
-- Select the Shape Fill → RGBA Array composition.
+- Select the *Shape Fill → RGBA Array* composition.
 - Input your Hex value into the rectangle’s Fill property.
+You will see the color preview, the Hex value and the array directly in AE.
 - Run the HexToRGBAConverter.jsx script from the File > Scripts > Run Script File menu.
 - A prompt window will appear with the RGBA array in a copyable field.
-- To run the script again to copy another value, press Ctrl+Alt+Shift+D.

 **3. Copy the RGBA Array**

 Copy the RGBA array from the prompt window.
 Use it in your After Effects expressions or properties.